 Since its formation in 2002, Pennine Care NHS Foundation Trust has grown to become one of the UK’s leading providers of community and mental health services.

-Our vision is to deliver the best possible care to patients, people and families in our local communities, by working effectively with partners to help people to live well.
+Our vision is to deliver the best care to patients, people and families in our local communities, by working effectively with partners to help people to live well.

 We employ 5,500 staff who provide care to 1.3 million people across six boroughs of Greater Manchester: